ariya/phantomjs/README.md

 PhantomJS is based on [Qt](http://qt.nokia.com).
 There are two implementations, using C++ and Python.

-The last [stable release](http://code.google.com/p/phantomjs/wiki/ReleaseNotes) is version 1.3 ("Water Lily").
+The latest [stable release](http://code.google.com/p/phantomjs/wiki/ReleaseNotes) is version 1.3 ("Water Lily").

 If you want to contribute, please read the [Contribution Guide](http://code.google.com/p/phantomjs/wiki/ContributionGuide).